 First I purchased these white paper plates from Party City.
-These environmentally friendly (made from sugar cane fiber) plates are strong and durable, have a clean modern look, and can even go in the microwave if needed (unlike the plastic plates that are so often used).
+These environmentally friendly (made from sugar cane fiber) plates are strong, durable, and have a clean modern look.

 Next I added our Peace Love Light Shana Tova ivory dinner napkins.
 Each napkin greets your guests with a sweet message, ‘Shana Tova, A Sweet New Year’ in a shiny gold foil, adding a touch of elegance to the holiday table.
 The napkins are 3 ply so extremely durable and will hold up even after the ‘holiday spills’.
 The best part is they can be disposed of after dinner which makes for an easy clean up!
 I placed the dinner napkins under the salad plate while the cocktail napkins can be used later for dessert.